 5 more die of Covid in 24hrs

-Among the deaths reported today, two each died in Dhaka and Chattogram divisions, and one died in Khulna division.
+Among the deaths reported today, three died in Dhaka division, and one each in Chattogram, and Rangpur divisions.

 The country's maiden cases were reported on 8 March last year and the first death from the virus was reported on 18 March.